- International Fees

 - Departmental approval needed

-This course is intended for students that were unsuccessful in their first attempt at the following courses: FMGT 4561 – Finance for Business Management, FMGT 3550 – Business Finance 1; FMGT 3222 – Managerial Finance (MKTG).
-Please contact Samantha Rubinic at email@example.com for approval to register in this course.
+This course is intended for Full-time Studies students that were unsuccessful in their first attempt at the following courses: FMGT 4561 - Finance for Business Management; FMGT 3550 - Business Finance 1; FMGT 3222 - Managerial Finance (MKTG) in their program, as well as Flexible Learning (Part-time Studies) students who have FMGT 3555 as part of their program.
+Please contact the Program Assistant, MJ Kim (firstname.lastname@example.org), or the Program Coordinator, Deacon Devlin (Deacon_Devlin@bcit.ca), for registration approval.

 Upon successful completion of the course, the student will be able to: